MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex00_Lab_Setup.md

 In this task, you'll set passwords for the user accounts needed for the labs.

-1. Log into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. Sign in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
 The password should be provided by your lab hosting provider.

-1. In **Microsoft Edge**, navigate to **https://admin.microsoft.com** and log into the Microsoft Purview portal as the MOD Administrator, admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://admin.microsoft.com** and sign in to the Microsoft Purview portal as the MOD Administrator, admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. On the left navigation pane, expand **Users** then select **Active users**.